Factor H: Ischemic stroke

 It was found that rs800292(184G >A) SNP was positively associated with stroke and rs800912 minor allele of the CFH gene might be considered as a risk factor for ischemic stroke.

 Recruitment by pathogens

 Given the central role of factor H in protecting cells from complement, it is not surprising that several important human pathogens have evolved mechanisms for recruiting factor H. This recruitment of factor H by pathogens provides significant resistance to complement attack, and therefore increased virulence.
-Pathogens that have been shown to recruit factor H include: Aspergillus spp.; Borrelia burgdorferi; B. duttonii; B. recurrentis; Candida albicans; Francisella tularensis; Haemophilus influenzae; Neisseria meningitidis; Streptococcus pneumoniae; and Streptococcus pyogenes.
+Pathogens that have been shown to recruit factor H include: Aspergillus spp.; Borrelia burgdorferi; B. duttonii; B. recurrentis; Candida albicans; Francisella tularensis; Haemophilus influenzae; Neisseria gonorrhoeae; N. meningitidis; Streptococcus pneumoniae; and Streptococcus pyogenes.

-The Gram-negative bacterium B.burgdorferi has five Factor H binding proteins: CRASP-1, CRASP-2, CRASP-3, CRASP-4 and CRASP-5.
+The Gram-negative bacterium B. burgdorferi has five factor H–binding proteins: CRASP-1, CRASP-2, CRASP-3, CRASP-4 and CRASP-5.
 Each CRASP protein also binds plasminogen.
 It is possible that the allele frequency of CFH variants across the globe reflects selective pressure from infectious diseases.